arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>13.
 Transfer Learning / Fine-Tuning</h2></summary>

-**Why here:** Requires a pretrained deep model to already exist (Deep Learning, CV, NLP) before you can reuse or adapt it.
+**Why here:** Requires a pretrained deep model to already exist (from Deep Learning, CV, NLP) before you can reuse or adapt it.

 **Unlocks:** Faster, cheaper model development by reusing existing knowledge.